 We stayed in Hotel Sahid Toraja where, thanks to the great help of the receptionist, we arranged a car with a driver.
 The driver appeared to be a smart guy and proposed the following itinerary based on our list of places we wanted to see, plus some extra as the suggestions from his side.

 Day 1 (southern loop, orange color on the map)

 Makale is not a big city, yet big enough to run the necessary errands (like buying the bus tickets or sending postcards) and rush to more interesting places.
 Check out the Christ Statue in Burake Hills, 3 kilometers from the Makale Pond Roundabout (the main roundabout in Makale, which is the peculiar attraction on its own - see the picture below).

 Lemo is one of the oldest burial cliffs in Toraja Land (dating back to the 16th century) and probably also the most famous one.
-It is very likely that the first picture of tau-tau figures you have ever seen in your life was taken in Lemo.
-The spectacular Lemo cliff is considered symbolic for Toraja.
-Lemo is also one of the places mentioned on UNESCO Tentative List.
+Likely, the first picture of tau-tau figures you have ever seen in your life was taken in Lemo.
+The spectacular Lemo cliff is considered symbolic of Toraja.
+Lemo is also one of the places mentioned on the UNESCO Tentative List.

 The small hut near the cliff is the place where the tau-tau maker lives and runs a small shop with souvenir-size tau-tau figures (although the life-size ones are also on display).

 Londa is another place from UNESCO Tentative List.
 In Londa, you will find two natural caves that serve as burial sites, where the bones of the deceased can be seen.
 At the entrance, a guide with a lamp can be hired for a small fee.
 You might also visit a cave with a cell phone light, but the experience will be less Indiana Jones.

 in 2 days

 Siguntu is a beautiful, traditional village with a nearby field full of the menhirs.